Graphs

 Consistency of extension instance definition in connections: All extension instances referenced in the

-array causes validation errors.cautionThe following definition is invalid because the extension instance
+connectionsfield, whether as a source or destination, must be explicitly defined in thenodesfield.
+Any instance not defined in thenodesarray causes validation errors.cautionThe following definition is invalid because the extension instance

-field but is not defined in thenodes
+ext_2is used in theconnectionsfield but is not defined in thenodesfield. -

 Consolidation of Connection Definitions: Within the

-array, all messages related to the same source extension instance must be grouped within a single section.
+connectionsarray, all messages related to the same source extension instance must be grouped within a single section.
 Splitting the information across multiple sections for the same source extension instance leads to inconsistencies and errors.cautionThe following example is incorrect because messages from

-are divided into separate sections.The correct approach is to consolidate all messages for the same source extension instance into one section:
+ext_1are divided into separate sections.The correct approach is to consolidate all messages for the same source extension instance into one section:

 -